|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-1. Identify key issues of design and quality control/assurance in environmental and biological investigations.
+Understand the key issues of design and quality control/assurance in environmental, ecological and biological investigations.

-A series of lectures given by Aberystwyth University or external specialists will cover aspects of the design and implementation of investigations with particular emphasis on whether they are "fit for purpose".
-Further lectures will then introduce novel technologies, explaining their theoretical basis and potential applications.
+Lectures by Aberystwyth University or external specialists will cover aspects of the design and implementation of investigations with emphasis on taking approaches that are "fit for purpose".
+Additional lectures and workshops will introduce technologies, explaining their theoretical basis and potential applications.

 |Skills Type||Skills details|